 You may develop blood clots that lead to a heart attack or stroke.
 These conditions may be life-threatening.
 Heart block may lead to other heart conditions, such as an uneven heartbeat.
 Without treatment, health conditions that are causing your heart block may not get diagnosed.
 These health conditions may get worse over time.

 - Manage other health conditions that are causing your heart block.

 - Take your pulse regularly to check for any changes.
-Write down this information and take it with you to your visits with your caregiver.
+Write down this information and take it with you to your visits with your healthcare provider.

 - You feel lightheaded or faint.

 - You continue to have a slow or uneven heartbeat.